 To get a better understanding of the limiting behavior of the solution to $\min_{(I,\beta)}F_N(I,\beta)$, we would like to approximate the function $F_N$.
 Since $(Q_i,i\leq N)$ are independent and exponentially distributed, we know by standard extreme value theory (cf.\ \cite{de2007extreme}) that $\frac{2}{\sigma^2}\max_{i\leq N} Q_i-\log N\LimitD G$, as $N\to\infty$, with $G\sim\text{Gumbel}$.
 Therefore, for $N$ large, $\max_{i\leq N}Q_i\overset{d}{\approx}\frac{\sigma^2}{2}G+\frac{\sigma^2}{2}\log N$.
 We get a new minimization problem when we replace $\max_{i\leq N} Q_i$ with this approximation $\frac{\sigma^2}{2}G+\frac{\sigma^2}{2}\log N$.
 In Definition \ref{def: approxcosts independent} we give the resulting function $\ApproxCosts(I,\beta)$ that is to be minimized. \begin{defn} and

 \end{defn} In the remainder of this section, we investigate whether minimizing $\ApproxCosts(I,\beta)$ results in costs that are close to those when we minimize $F_N(I,\beta)$.
-Note that we write $(I^*_N,\beta^*_N)$ for the minimizers for the cost function $F_N$ defined in Definition \ref{def: optimalcosts independent}, and we write $(\ApproxIN,\ApproxBetaN)$ for the minimizers for the cost function $\ApproxCosts$ defined in Definition \ref{def: approxcosts independent}.
-Thus, throughout this paper, we indicate second-order approximations by the $\wedge$-symbol.
+Note that we write $(I^*_N,\beta^*_N)$ for the minimizers of the cost function $F_N$ defined in Definition \ref{def: optimalcosts independent}, and we write $(\ApproxIN,\ApproxBetaN)$ for the minimizers of the cost function $\ApproxCosts$ defined in Definition \ref{def: approxcosts independent}.
+Throughout this paper, we indicate second-order approximations by the $\wedge$-symbol.